cpriyank/halfbs/content/posts/plant.md

 (e.g. lf you don't follow certain diet, some groups can exclude you from gatherings altogether out of apparent holier-than-thou attitude.)
 Culture cannot change overnight.
 Nothing wrong with it

 When you change diet, you need to ensure that you get all the nutrients/supplements and do not develop any deficiencies.
+You also need to possibly change your daily rituals or habits.
+Until you either change a habit or give up, this extra intentional thinking is required everyday.

 At an individual level, this level of thinking is hard; and therefore most people do what others in their groups are doing, or what they themselves had been doing before new knowledge is revealed.
 Sometimes, there are genuine reasons to do this, but not always.